Zydak/Vulkan-Path-Tracer/README.md

 If ray got reflected, outgoing direction is computed the same way as for metallic $\mathbf{L} = \text{reflect}(-\mathbf{V}, \mathbf{H})$.

-If ray got transmitted, I decided to just scatter it diffusely, for that I use Lambertian reflection.
+If ray got transmitted, I use Lambertian reflection.
 I decided to use lambert because honestly I see no major difference in other diffuse models like oren-nayar, sure they're more physically accurate, but lambert is simple and suits my needs.
 Outgoing direction $\mathbf{L}$ is computed by sampling a random vector on a hemisphere with cosine weighted distribution.

 Reflection is evaluated in pretty much the same way as metallic.